 We maintain a Single Central Record of recruitment and vetting checks, along with a training record.

-Mrs A R Whittaker (headteacher), Ms S Smith (Admin Assistant) have both completed Safer Recruitment Training.
+Mrs J Brine (Admin Assistant) has completed Safer Recruitment Training.

 Mrs J Taylor (Child Protection Governor), Mrs A Hampshire (SEND Governor) and Rev D Simpson have all completed Safer Recruitment Training.